azme12/erp-order-platform-monorepo-microservices-/README.md

 ### Database Migrations

-Database migrations must be run after starting services for the first time.
+Database migrations are essential for initializing the database schema.
+They must be executed after starting services for the first time.

+**Running Migrations:**

-Run migrations using the provided script:
+Execute the provided migration script:

 ```bash
 ./scripts/run_migrations.sh
 ```

-**What this script does:**
+**Migration Process:**
 1. Connects to each service database (auth, contact, inventory, sales, purchase)
-2. Executes all migration files in order
+2. Executes all migration files in sequential order
-3. Creates all required tables, indexes, and constraints
+3. Creates all required tables, indexes, foreign keys, and constraints
-4. Verifies migration success
+4. Verifies migration success and reports any errors

-**Important:** Migrations only need to be run once after initial setup.
-Subsequent restarts do not require re-running migrations unless database volumes are removed.
+**Important Note:** Migrations are idempotent and only need to be run once after initial setup.
+Subsequent service restarts do not require re-running migrations unless database volumes are removed using `docker compose down -v`.

 ---

-## Example Complete Flow
+## 📋 Complete Workflow Example

-### Scenario: Purchase and Sales Order Flow
+### End-to-End Scenario: Purchase and Sales Order Lifecycle

+This example demonstrates the complete flow from procurement to sales, showcasing the event-driven architecture and cross-service integration:

 1. **Create Vendor:**
 ```bash